SlateFoundation/opened.js/README.md

 - Run ``` window.OpenEd.api.login() ```.
 It will open a popup with OpenEd OAuth flow.
 - After success you have your token available via ``` window.OpenEd.api.getToken() ```
 - Now you can access OpenEd API endpoints via ``` window.OpenEd.api.request() ```
+-
+## Querying Resources from the OpenEd Resource Library

+(init)  # this initialize the JS library (link to init method reference)

+(login)  # login with the user identity (link)

+(example resources.json call for search) (link to full resources.json search doc in this document)

+example call can search based on standard, keyword, and resource_type (e.g. all A.APR.1 polynomial videos for 9th grade)

+(handling the result)

+A longer example of this is [here](link to the index.html).

 ## JavaScript Method Reference
 ### init(initOptions, callback)